ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 - The correct private key.
 - Network setting should be to a Mainnet node, either [a local node on Mainnet](../../nodes/maintain/avalanchego-config-flags.md#network-id) or [Avalanche Mainnet API server](../../apis/avalanchego/public-api-server.md#using-the-public-api-nodes) where `api.avax.network` should be used for the `ip`.
 - `const networkID: number = 1;` based on [this](../../apis/avalanchejs/manage-x-chain-keys.md#encode-bech32-addresses).
-- Set the correct amount to send.
+- Set the correct amount to stake.
-- The correct receiving address.